Ioakim-A/VEnv_GRP7_Avatar_API/README.md

 * Then switch back to this repository's directory.

-* Setup a virtual environment and activate it
+* Setup a virtual environment and activate it.
 * Run `pip install -r requirements.txt`

 * Start the server by running: `uvicorn server:app --host 0.0.0.0 --port 8000 --workers 2` Note that if this is done for the first time, the models will need to be downloaded which may take a while.